averms/getmeson.py/README.md

 usage
 -----
 Copy the the file `getmeson.py` into your source tree.
-Update `VERSION`, `URL`, and `SHA256` at the top of the script when you want to change the version it downloads.
+Update `VERSION` and `SHA256` at the top of the script when you want to change the version it downloads.

 options